Shell may have moved rig to avoid taxes - U.S. lawmaker

 Shell's 30-year-old Kulluk drillship ran aground on New Year's Eve in what were described as "near hurricane" conditions while it was being towed south for the winter.

-Shell said in response that its decision to move the rig was guided by safety, not taxes.
+In late December, a Shell spokesman told a local newspaper, the Dutch Harbor Fisherman, that it was "fair to say the current tax structure related to vessels of this type influenced the timing of our departure."
+But Shell said in response to Markey on Thursday that its decision was guided by safety, not taxes.

-Markey, an outspoken critic of the oil and gas industry, said his office received information about Shell and taxes from the Alaska revenue department.
+Markey, an outspoken critic of the oil and gas industry, said his office received information about Shell and taxes from Alaska's revenue department.

-Shell could have been exposed to state taxes if the rig had remained in the state until January 1, as Alaska law says an annual tax of 2 percent can be assessed on drilling equipment on that date, Markey said in the letter sent on Wednesday.
+Shell could have been exposed to a state tax if the rig had remained in the state until January 1, as Alaska law says an annual tax of 2 percent can be assessed on drilling equipment on that date, Markey said in the letter sent on Wednesday.

-The company spent $292 million on upgrades on the rig since purchasing it in 2005, so the liability could have been about $6 million, he wrote.
+The company spent $292 million (180 million pounds) on upgrades on the rig since purchasing it in 2005, so the liability could have been about $6 million, he wrote.
 In total, Shell has spent $4.5 billion since 2005 to develop the Arctic's vast oil reserves.

+Jim Greeley, Anchorage-based petroleum property assessor for the Alaska Department of Revenue, explained that the tax applies to property used for exploration, production or transportation of oil or natural gas.
+He could not say whether the Kulluk would have been taxed or whether Shell's actions avoided a tax.

+The issue was complicated by the fact that Shell's drilling was in federal waters.

 CONOCO LOOKS ON

-Its efforts have been closely watched by many in the industry, and especially by ConocoPhillips (COP.N) ahead of its planned Arctic drilling program off Alaska slated for 2014.
+Shell's Arctic work has been closely watched by many in the industry and especially by ConocoPhillips ahead of its planned Alaska offshore drilling program slated for 2014.

 According to the U.S. government, the Beaufort and Chukchi seas hold an estimated 23 billion barrels of recoverable oil - equivalent to a tenth of Saudi Arabia's reserves.

+"While we are aware of the tax environment wherever we operate, the driver for operational decisions is governed by safety."
+She said an approved tow plan for the rig included weather considerations.

+Winter transit in northern waters is not unusual for rigs.
+Just this month, a rig owned by contractor Seadrill was due to arrive in Norway to start work for Statoil, while another was headed to Canada for Exxon Mobil Corp.

-But the Kulluk accident is only Shell's latest problem in Alaska.
-Its 2012 Arctic drilling season was plagued by delays due to lingering ice in the water and problems getting a mandatory oil spill containment vessel certified by the Coast Guard.
+The Kulluk accident is only Shell's latest problem in Alaska.
+Its 2012 Arctic drilling season was plagued by delays due to lingering ice and problems getting a mandatory oil spill containment vessel certified by the Coast Guard.

+Also, the U.S. Environmental Protection Agency said late on Thursday it issued notices of violation for air pollution in 2012 for the Noble Corp-owned Discoverer, Shell's other Arctic rig, and for the Kulluk.

+The EPA also terminated a temporary, more lenient permit granted to Shell in September for the Discoverer and said Shell's application for a less strict air permit was still under review.

-The U.S. Interior Department said this week it would review Shell's Arctic oil drilling program to assess the challenges it faced and to guide future Arctic permitting.
+The U.S. Department of the Interior said this week it would review Shell's Arctic oil drilling program to assess the challenges it faced and to guide future Arctic permitting.

 Markey's committee does not have the power to stop drilling.
-His investigation, which is in its early stages, will focus on why the rig was being towed along the coast down to Washington state in such severe weather in addition to Shell's safety policies, an aide to Markey said.
+His investigation would focus on why the rig was being towed along the coast down to Washington state in such severe weather and on Shell's safety policies, an aide to Markey said.

 Any permitting changes or delays resulting from the Interior Department review could threaten Shell's 2013 drilling plans, as the company has a limited drilling window during the summer.